 Opt-in texting: Ask voters to send in a keyword to a short code to be added to your contact list or receive a specific response.

-While targeted messaging to get information around absentee and mail-in voting to your contact list is important, so is spreading general awareness among supporters.
+While targeted messaging to get information around absentee ballot chase and mail-in voting to your contact list is important, so is spreading general awareness among supporters.

 Have a social media schedule for absentee ballots.

 - Regularly throughout the registration period